codicevitae/python-pi/Week_2/Lesson_3/README.md

 Identifiers must be at least a single character long, must contain only letters (upper or lowercase), digits or the underscore character (`_`) and must not begin with a digit.
 Variable must be valid identifiers, and my not be one of the reserved words.

-It is convention to use the underscore to seperate words.
+It is convention to use the underscore to separate words (snake-case).
 Here are some variable assignments.

 ```python
 current_temp = 45.6